wildfirejs/wf-cli/README.md

 #### Metalsmith

-`vue-cli` uses [metalsmith](https://github.com/segmentio/metalsmith) to generate the project.
+`wf-cli` uses [metalsmith](https://github.com/segmentio/metalsmith) to generate the project.

-You may customize the metalsmith builder created by vue-cli to register custom plugins.
+You may customize the metalsmith builder created by wf-cli to register custom plugins.

 ```js
 {